Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Pack for the Weather

-Your best bet is packing layers so you stay as comfortable as possible on your trip to Berkeley.
-If you visit in the winter, late fall, or early spring months, you will want to pack your heaviest coat.
+My best advice is to always pack layers so you stay as comfortable as possible on your trip to Berkeley.

 Use Public Transportation

-Public transportation is so reliable in Berkeley that most visitors don’t even rent a car.
+Public transportation is readily available in Berkeley, so most visitors don’t even rent a car.
 This will save you some serious money in the long run.

 Tour the Campus

-Schedule an official tour ahead of time or simply walk the campus yourself next time you’re in town.
+Schedule an official tour ahead of time, or simply walk the campus yourself.
+It’s one of the most beautiful universities in California.

 Visit Telegraph Avenue for Souvenirs

 Located in Downtown Berkeley, Telegraph Avenue is the best place to buy souvenirs from the Bay Area.
-They are cheaper here than in nearby San Francisco souvenir stores and you are guaranteed to find everything you need.
+They are cheaper here than in nearby San Francisco.
+Many local artists also sell gifts and handmade items in small street stalls.

 FAQs About Where to Stay in Berkeley